pivotal/docs-tap/scst-scan/scan-types.hbs.md

 # Scan Types for Supply Chain Security Tools - Scan

-This topic tells you what scan types you can use with SCST - Scan.
+This topic tells you what scan types you can use with Scan Types for Supply Chain Security Tools - Scan (SCST) - Scan.
 The out-of-box test and scan supply chain supports the Source and container image scan types.

-## <a id="source-scan"></a> Source Scan
+## <a id="source-scan"></a> Source scan

 The source scan step in the test and scan supply chain performs a Software Composition Analysis (SCA) scan to inspect the open source dependencies of an application for vulnerabilities.
-This is typically performed by inspecting the file that the language uses for dependency declaration.
+This is performed by inspecting the file that the language uses for dependency declaration.
 For example:

 | Language | Dependency File |
 | ---- | ---- |